 Is there anything I need to bring?

-We are playing at A=415 and don’t forget to bring your baroque instrument, or if you don’t have one then gut strings and baroque bow.
+We are playing at A=415 so please bring your baroque instrument, or if you don’t have one then please use gut strings on your modern instrument and a baroque bow.
 Don’t forget your spare strings.

 What previous participants said about this course…